 There’s always tomorrow.
-Maybe I’ll wait until after lockdown… Maybe you are just waiting for some enthusiasm or energy to kick in.
+Maybe I’ll wait until after lockdown number X… Maybe you are just waiting for some enthusiasm or energy to kick in (understandable, given what we’ve all been through).
 But the underlying question remains: if you don’t want to do right now, will you ever actually want to do to it later?
 It’s definitely possible, as energy, fatigue, and interest level can be major motivation factors.
-The current situation and the uncertainty surrounding us is also a big factor; but truth be told, the answer could just be “no”.
+The current situation and the uncertainty surrounding us is also a big factor (and useful excuse); but truth be told, the answer could just be “no”.

 With not enough time left to spare and your anxiety on overload, you’ll finally get it done by the skin of your teeth – because you have to.
 Finally, it’s done!
 Success.
 But it’s not really the good kind.
 And now you’re tired and a little mad.
 Mad at the world.
 Mad at your boss for making you do the thing in the first place.
 And, at the bottom of that barrel, mad at yourself for not having met your own standard and done it sooner.

 The good news is, it really doesn’t have to be this way.
 It still will once in a while— life happens— but on the whole, it doesn’t have to.
 Here are 5 tangible ways you can help yourself stop functioning on buffer.

 Tip 1.
 Create a final deadline and break it down with a schedule of mini-deadlines.

 It doesn’t have to be super picky or detailed.
 Write the deadlines down somewhere, and do your best to stick to each element of your timeline.

 Life hack: Set your final deadline for a bigger project a day or two before it’s due so it’s done in plenty of time for any last-minute issues that might arise (It’s like setting your clock 5 mins fast).